skypjack/entt/docs/md/core.md

   purposes.
 Users can prevent the library from using these features by means of the `ENTT_STANDARD_CPP` definition.
 In this case, the name is just empty.

-  As it happens with `type_index`, also `type_name` is a _sfinae-friendly_ class that can be specialized in order to customize its behavior globally or on a per-type or per-traits basis.
+  As it happens with `type_index`, also `type_name` can be specialized or constrained with a concept in order to customize its behavior globally or on a per-type or per-traits basis.

 These are then combined into utilities that aim to offer an API that is somewhat